 Saturday, December 1, 2018

 Pennsylvania State Board of Physical Therapy - Approved for 6.5 General Access Contact Hours (CEUs);

-Ohio State Board of Physical Therapy - Submitted; Pending
+Ohio State Board of Physical Therapy - Approved for 6.5 Contact Hours

-West Virginia State Board of Physical Therapy - Submitted; Pending
+West Virginia State Board of Physical Therapy - Approved for 6.5 Contact Hours

 Duquesne University Department of Athletic Training (BOC AP#P-793) is an approved provider by the Board of Certification, Inc. to provide continuing education to Athletic Trainers.
 This program is eligible for a maximum of 6.5 CEUs within Category A. Athletic Trainers should claim only those hours actually spent in the educational program.

 - Biomechanics and Pathology of the Overhead Throwing Shoulder

 8:45 - 9:30

 - Comparison of Three Resistance Training Programs on Performance (Throwing Velocity) and Shoulder Strength and Power

 - What are the Best Evidence-Based Exercises for the Shoulder?: